microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

-DeepSpeed Chat's model support will continue to grow over time to including emerging models for ChatGPT-style training!
+Currently, we support the following model families.
+We will continue to grow over time to including emerging models for ChatGPT-style training!
 See [Roadmap](#-deepspeed-chats-roadmap-) for more details.
-Currently, we support the following model families:

 model family | size range
 ------ | ------